hlgranite/hlgranite.github.io/_posts/2014-07-18-House-Renovation.markdown

 project-date: April 2014
 client: Start Bootstrap
 category: House Renovation
+description: We provide house renovation works from kitchen top, bar counter, until flooring and including installation.
 ---

-We provide house renovation works from kitchen top, bar counter, until flooring and including installation.

-## Kitchen Top
+### Kitchen Top
 Most of the kitchentop today is divided into dry & wet kitchen.
 Dry kitchen purposely design for light usage while wet kitchen is used to purposely cook which need more case.

 ![Kitchentop](/img/kitchentop.jpg)